rlyap93/Personal-Blog-Website/README.md

 ### How to open

 #### Dependencies
-This landing page should work on different types of devices such as modern desktop, tablet, and phone browsers.
+This Personal Blog Website should work on different types of devices such as modern desktop, tablet, and phone browsers.